Elephant (2003 film): Title

-Reception
+Reception and legacy

-Critical response

-Elephant received mainly positive reviews from critics and has a score of 73% on Rotten Tomatoes based on 160 reviews with an average rating of 7.10/10.
+Elephant received mainly positive reviews from critics and has a score of 74% on Rotten Tomatoes based on 163 reviews with an average rating of 7.10/10.
 The critical consensus states "The movie's spare and unconventional style will divide viewers."
-The film also has a score of 70 out of 100 on Metacritic based on 37 critics indicating "generally favourable reviews".
+The film also has a score of 70 out of 100 on Metacritic based on 37 critics indicating "generally favorable reviews".

-Roger Ebert praised the film and gave it 4 out of 4 stars writing "Gus Van Sant's Elephant is a violent movie in the sense that many innocent people are shot dead.
+Roger Ebert praised the film and gave it four out of four stars writing "Gus Van Sant's Elephant is a violent movie in the sense that many innocent people are shot dead.
 But it isn't violent in the way it presents those deaths.
 There is no pumped-up style, no lingering, no release, no climax.
 Just implacable, poker-faced, flat, uninflected death.
 Truffaut said it was hard to make an anti-war film because war was exciting even if you were against it.
 Van Sant has made an anti-violence film by draining violence of energy, purpose, glamor, reward and social context.
 It just happens.
 I doubt that Elephant will ever inspire anyone to copy what they see on the screen.
 Much more than the insipid message movies shown in social studies classes, it might inspire useful discussion and soul-searching among high school students."

 Accolades

-Red Lake shootings controversy
+Shooting controversies

+Rafael Solich, the perpetrator of the 2004 Carmen de Patagones school shooting, had watched the film days prior to the shooting.

 The Red Lake shootings that occurred in 2005 were briefly blamed on the film, as it was viewed by gunman Jeff Weise 17 days prior to the event.
 A friend of Weise said that he brought the film over to a friend's house and skipped ahead to parts that showed two students planning and carrying out a school massacre.
 Although they talked about the film afterwards, Weise said and did nothing to make anyone suspect what he was planning.

+During the Suzano school shooting that occurred in 2019, both perpetrators were seen wearing clothing that resembled that of the main characters of Elephant.